Buyer Guides · San Diego · Down Payment Assistance

 Fact

-Some programs carry a slightly higher rate (0.25-0.50%).
-But the net benefit of receiving $20,000-$50,000 in assistance almost always outweighs the rate premium over the life of the loan.
+Some programs carry a slightly higher rate (0.25–0.50%).
+But the net benefit of $20,000–$50,000 in assistance almost always outweighs the rate premium over the life of the loan — and you can refinance later if rates drop.

 California State Programs (CalHFA)

 The California Housing Finance Agency runs the largest state-level DPA programs.
 These are funded continuously and available through CalHFA-approved lenders throughout San Diego County.
+If you are buying anywhere in California, CalHFA is the first place to look.

-CalHFA MyHome Assistance Program Active Year-Round
+CalHFA MyHome Assistance Program

-Assistance Up to 3.5% of purchase price (FHA) / 3% (Conv)
+Assistance Up to 3.5% (FHA) / 3% (Conventional)

 Income Limit (SD County) ~$236,000